kalisio/skeleton/docs/guides/howtos/matomo.md

-# Implementing Matomo Analytics in a Quasar application
+# Implementing Matomo Analytics in a KDK-based application

-This guide explains how to integrate [Matomo](https://matomo.org/) analytics into a Quasar application.
+This guide explains how to integrate [Matomo](https://matomo.org/) analytics into a KDK-based application .
 Matomo is an open-source analytics platform, similar to Google Analytics, but self-hosted.

 ::: tip